 There are four types of contraception: hormonal, barrier, intrauterine (inserted inside the uterus), and sterilisation.
 The pill is a form of hormonal contraception, and, like all hormonal contraception, works by changing the menstrual cycle.
 How the contraceptive pill does this depends on the type of pill you’re using.

-There are two kinds of contraceptive pills: the combined pill and the progesterone-only pill (or mini pill).
+There are two kinds of contraceptive pills: the combined pill and the progestogen-only pill (or mini pill).
 They differ from one another in the hormones that they contain.
 The combined pill contains synthetic versions of both oestrogen and progesterone (two hormones produced during the menstrual cycle), while the mini pill contains only synthetic progesterone.

 How does the combined pill work?